BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 It is possible to define properties to only take effect in a certain environment.

-When the environment property is set, it is used as the suffix for each property lookup:
+When the runtime property `bordertech.config.environment` is set, it is used as the suffix for each property lookup:

 ``` java properties
 ## MOCK Environment